-- Bouquet garni: A bundle of herbs and aromatics tied within sections of leek with cooking twine.
+- Bouquet garni: A bundle of herbs and aromatics tied with cooking twine.

-Both the sachet and the bouquet garni are simmered in the stock at the end of a length of cooking twine which is itself tied to the handle of the stockpot, making it easy to retrieve.
+Both the sachet and the bouquet garni are tied to a length of cooking twine and added to the stockpot to simmer; the other end of the twine can be tied to the handle of the stockpot, making the sachet or bouquet garni easy to retrieve.

 Because stock is often further reduced—like when making demi-glace, for instance—salting the stock would make the resulting demi-glace much too salty.
 It's better to make a habit of seasoning your sauces just before serving rather than salting your stock.

 Some containers that work well for storing stock in the freezer: